SuyashLakhotia/UniversityNotes/CZ 4041 - Machine Learning/C - Overview of Supervised Learning.md

 **Common Evaluation Metrics:**

 - Classification: Accuracy, Error Rate, F-Score etc.
-- Regression: Mean Absolute Error (MAE), Root Mean Squared Error (RMSE)
+- Regression: Mean Absolute Error (MAE), Root Mean Squared Error (RMSE) etc.

 **Splitting Training Data to Disjoint Training & Evaluation Sets:**

 - Random Subsampling: Randomly sample a fraction of the data for evaluation and the rest for training.
 Repeat this process for several iterations.
-- Cross Validation: Divide the entire dataset into `k` subsets of the same size.
+- Cross Validation: Divide the entire dataset into $k$ subsets of the same size.
 Hold aside one subset for evaluation and use the others to build the model.
 Traverse through all the subsets, changing the training subset at each iteration.
 For example, a five-fold cross validation will have five iterations.
+- Leave-One-Out: Special case of $k$-fold cross validation, where $k$ is equal to the number of training examples.
 - Bootstrap: Similar to random subsampling, however, the training set is sampled with replacement (i.e. duplicate samples allowed).